diegoguidotti/modelliIdro/README.md

-The script take a tar folder containing for several basins the results of several hydrological models.
-The reults can be geoTiff raster data and shapefile related to hydrological networks with some attributes related to the matematical simulation.
+The script take a tar file containing the results of hydrological models for  everal basin.
+The raster and vector data will be organised to be published in WMS using Mapserver.

-The tar folder has to be transfered in the input_data folder and the exe_import.sh script has to lunched to prepare all the data.
-The test.sh script will test the system using some sample data (test_data/mobidic_test_data.tar)

 Software Requisites
 ===================